griffio/griffio.github.io/_posts/2021-09-10-Java-To-Kotlin-Review.md

 **To Kotlinify**

-When Java began to rely on annotation processors to become tolerable (e.g. Lombok, AutoValue etc), the benefits in taking immutable values and transforming with functions has to be built into the compiler - then a new language is required
+When Java began to rely on annotation processors to become tolerable (e.g. Lombok, AutoValue etc), the benefits in taking immutable values and transforming with functions has to be built into the compiler, then a new language is required

-The book takes the initial Java to Kotlin conversion that the Intellij IDEA can perform
+The early chapters of the book take the initial Java to Kotlin conversions that Intellij IDEA can perform and adds **Chapter 4** (Optional to Nullable) to show how Kotlin fixes a [billon dollar IOU](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/) of Java Null Pointers

-**Terraforming Java** into Planet Kotlin with simple top level functions mean We are not in Java-land anymore and takes Us far enough into the [Goldilocks Zone](https://exoplanets.nasa.gov/resources/323/goldilocks-zone/) to be useful
+**Terraforming Java** into Planet Kotlin with only simple top level functions takes Us far enough into the [Goldilocks Zone](https://exoplanets.nasa.gov/resources/323/goldilocks-zone/) to be useful

 To keep transforming or to "Kotlinate" existing Object-Orientated Kotlin is also encouraged in **Chapter 16** (Intefaces to Functions)